English

 Contents

 The Capitoline Museums in Rome, the world’s oldest public museums since 1471, are packed with amazing art and history.
-Highlights include the famous Capitoline Wolf statue of Romulus and Remus, and the moving Dying Gaul sculpture.
-You’ll also find...
+Explore the famous Capitoline Wolf statue of Romulus and Remus, the moving Dying Gaul sculpture, incredible paintings by Titian,...

 Founded On